+A nurse is always on duty during hours of operation.
 Medical Provider hours for routine treatment are posted, but may vary during summer sessions.
 After hours, for non-life threatening issues, students can contact the Health Line Blue at 1-877-477-2424.
-If experiencing a life-threatening emergency, students should contact the Residence Hall Advisor/Director, the Campus Police, or the Emergency Management System (911).
+For any life-threatening emergency, students should contact 911, Campus Police, or the Residence Hall Advisor/ Director.